 Crossing 100,000 miles is a significant milestone for almost any vehicle.
 At that point, even the toughest components can start to wear down.
 Car Complaints notes one of the biggest maintenance issues at 100,000 miles is replacing the timing belt along with the engine’s water pump should be replaced at the same time.
 At 100,000 miles, these components have started to wear down.

-CarComplaints.com reports one 2007 Toyota 4Runner owner complaining of a front differential leak.
+Reports one 2007 Toyota 4Runner owner complaining of a front differential leak.
 However, at the claimed 142,600 miles, these are issues that affect most SUVs.
 Especially ones that may have been taken off-road.
-On one 2004 4Runner, someone had replaced the entire rear differential.
-But only after 13 years and 200,000 miles.
+On one 2004 4Runner, someone had replaced the entire rear differential, but only after 13 years and 200,000 miles.
 However, not every Toyota 4Runner complaint is due to age.

-Toyota 4Runner V8 problems
+Does the Toyota 4Runner V8 have problems?

 This, again, appears to be a 2003-2009 4th-gen 4Runner issue.
-According to 4runners.com, this generation’s 4.0-liter V6 was known to blow its head gasket, especially after 100,000 miles.
+According to some owners this generation’s 4.0-liter V6 was known to blow its head gasket, especially after 100,000 miles.
 Forum members point to the 2003-2006 model years as particularly noteworthy for this.

 The 2003-2006 4.0-liter V6 4Runners have repeated reports of head gasket failures and leaks.
 For the 2007 model year, however, the problem seems to have disappeared.
 And this problem has not appeared on the 5th-gen, 2010-current 4Runner.

 The 2003-2005 4Runners are notorious for their locking front brake calipers.
 Even after repeated replacement, the front brakes still lock up or fail.
 Reports of this issue appear in 2013 and newer 4Runners.
 The owner of one 2015 4Runner with a reported 15,000 miles on the odometer claims the brakes are “inadequate” for an SUV like the 4Runner.
 The complaints for this model year also list warped brake pads and rotors.
-Owners of other 5th-gen 4Runners have reported similar warping and braking issues, though Consumer Reports claims the 2015 model is the worst offender.
-However, it appears that 2017 and newer 4Runner brakes are better-made: owners haven’t reported sticking or warping issues to Consumer Reports.
+Owners of other 5th-gen 4Runners have reported similar warping and braking issues, though some claim the 2015 model is the worst offender.
+However, it appears that 2017 and newer 4Runner brakes are better-made: owners haven’t reported sticking or warping issues.

 At the moment, Toyota has not issued a recall for this issue.
-It is possible that some—though not all—of these brake-warping reports come from owners taking their 4Runners off-roading, and pounding on the brakes.
+It is possible that some—though not all—of these brake-warping reports come from owners taking their 4Runners off-roading and pounding on the brakes.
 Toyota’s TRD division does offer improved brake pads for 4Runners, which might fix the issue.
-However, this is something that Toyota clearly needs to address.
+However, this is something that Toyota needs to address.